Polaris Industries of Medina, Minn., is recalling about 14,000 model year 2011-2021 Phoenix 200 ATVs sold in the U.S. and Canada.

 What to do

-Consumers should immediately stop using the recalled vehicles and contact a Polaris dealer to schedule a free inspection and, if needed, a free repair.
+Consumers should immediately stop using the recalled vehicles and contact Polaris to receive a free replacement throttle speed control bracket.
 Polaris is notifying dealers and contacting registered owners directly.